LaxarJS/laxar/README.md

 However, the following browser capabilities are required:

  - native ES5 support (MSIE < 9 is *not* supported)
- - Support for the following ES6 features (native or polyfilled):
+ - Support for the following ES6 features (native or poly-filled):
    + Promise
    + Fetch
    + Array.from